yomarguti/codestream/atom/DEV_README.md

 You can use Mongo's app, [Compass](https://www.mongodb.com/products/compass), for interacting with databases.

-To clear what's in indexeddb run `indexedDB.deleteDatabase('CodeStream')` in the dev console of atom and then reload atom.
+To clear what's the clients cache, run open atom's command palette and run the `Codestream: Wipe Cache` command.